 Consider how the digital economy and cross-border data flows allow many small and medium-sized businesses to reach new customers inexpensively and manage relationships with clients.
 The cost of trading on eBay’s online marketplace fell by 41% between 2005 and 2009, three times faster than the decline in costs for traditional trade, according to an analysis commissioned by the San José-based company.

 Tapping into the global digital economy is a huge multiplier for small businesses.
 More than 95% of the small firms on eBay have become exporters, and they tend to export to 25 or more countries per year.
-In fact, they almost have to work to avoid becoming exporters.
+It is increasingly difficult for small businesses not to sell across borders.